Whether you’re excited your last tax statements arrived or you’re dreading pulling all of your tax paperwork together, it’s time to do your taxes.

 If you have a simple return, it makes sense to do your own taxes.
 Just make sure you read the directions carefully, avoid these frequent mistakes, and choose a software program meeting your needs (including free state tax returns if that applies.)

-If your return is complicated, and this is the first time you are doing them, you could make errors or miss deductions or credits applying to you.
+If your return is complicated, and this is the first time you’re doing your taxes, you could make errors or miss deductions or credits applying to you.

 Another thing to consider is your time and the value you put on it.